DanielQ5/DanielQ5/README.md

 ## Hi there 👋 Welcome to my GitHub

-I'm Daniel Quintanilla — a former pilot turned self-taught developer.
+I'm **Daniel Quintanilla** — a former **pilot** turned **self-taught developer**.
 Tech gave me the career path I didn’t find in aviation, and I’m now focused on Java, Spring Boot, and building clean, real-world backend apps.
-I'm actively looking for my first opportunity in tech and always open to feedback.
-Let’s connect!
+I'm actively looking for my first opportunity in tech and always open to feedback. **Let’s connect!**

 - 🔭 I’m currently working on building backend projects using Java and Spring Boot
 - 🌱 I’m currently learning Spring Boot, REST APIs, and backend best practices